bryce-s/DebuggerSearch/README.md

 ![](resources/debuggerSearch.gif "Debugger Search Demonstration")

-This extension adds eight new commands to Visual Studio Code:
+This extension adds nine new commands to Visual Studio Code:

 - **variableSearch.search** - Search for a term while the debugger is paused.
 Filters by thread, stack frame and scope.
 Prints results to a special output channel, and to a custom view under "Run and Debug."